Breus/json-masker/README.md

 }
 ```

 ### Masking with a `ValueMasker`

 In addition to standard options like `maskStringsWith`, `maskNumbersWith` and `maskBooleansWith`, the `ValueMasker` is
 a functional interface for low-level value masking, which allows fully customizing the masking process.
 It can be used
-for masking all values or specific keys alike.
+for masking all values, specific JSON value types, or specific keys.

-The `ValueMasker` operates on the full value on the byte level (i.e. the value is `byte[]`).
+The `ValueMasker` operates on the full value on the byte level, i.e., the value is `byte[]`.

 > [!NOTE]
 > `ValueMasker` can modify JSON value in any way, but also means that the implementation needs to be careful with
-> parsing the value of any JSON type and replacing correct slice of the value, otherwise masking could produce an
+> parsing the value of any JSON type and replacing the correct slice of the value.
+Otherwise, the masking process could
+> produce an
 > invalid JSON.

-For convenience we have provided couple out-of-the-box maskers available in `ValueMaskers` as well as adapter to
+For convenience, a couple out-of-the-box maskers are available in `ValueMaskers` as well as adapters to
 `Function<String, String>`.

 #### Usage